-- Speak freely and privately with your Doctors and other health Providers about all health care options and treatment needed for your condition.
-This is no matter what the cost or whether it's covered under your plan. - Work with your Doctors in making choices about your health care. - Be treated with respect and dignity. - Expect Us to keep your personal health information private, as long as it follows state and Federal laws and Our privacy policies. - Get the information you need to help make sure you get the most from your health plan, and share your feedback.
-This includes information on: - Our company and services. - Our network of Doctors and other health care Providers. - your rights and responsibilities. - the rules of your health care plan. - the way your health plan works. - Make a complaint or file an appeal about: - Your plan. - any care you get. - any Covered Service or benefit ruling that your plan makes. - Say no to any care, for any condition, sickness or disease, without it affecting any care you may get in the future.
-This includes the right to have your Doctor tell you how that may affect your health now and in the future. - Get all of the most up-to-date information from a Doctor or other health care Provider about the cause of your illness, your treatment and what may result from it.
-If you don't understand certain information, you can choose a person to be with you to help you understand.
+- Speak freely and privately with your Doctors and other health professionals about all health care options and treatment needed for your condition, no matter what the cost or whether it's covered under your plan. - Work with your Doctors in making choices about your health care. - Be treated with respect, dignity, and the right to privacy. - Privacy, when it comes to your personal health information, as long as it follows state and Federal laws and our privacy rules. - Get information about our company and services and our network of Doctors and other health care providers. - Get more information about your rights and responsibilities and give us your thoughts and ideas about them. - Give us your thoughts and ideas about any of the rules of your health care plan and the way your plan works. - Make a complaint or file an appeal about: - Your health care plan - Any care you get - Any covered service or benefit ruling that your health care plan makes - Say no to any care, for any condition, sickness or disease, without it affecting any care you may get in the future, and the right to have your Doctor tell you how that may affect your health now and in the future. - Participate in matters that deal with the company policies and operations. - Get all of the most up-to-date information about the cause of your illness, your treatment and what may result from that illness or treatment from a Doctor or other health care professional.
+When it seems that you will not be able to understand certain information, that information will be given to someone else that you choose. - Get help at any time, by contacting your local insurance department.